 ADDICTION IN THE WORKPLACE

-It’s easy to see how alcohol or drug dependence causes problems on the factory floor, or with line workers: accidents, fatal injuries, loss of production, equipment damage.
+It’s easy to see how alcohol or drug dependence causes problems on the factory floor, or with line workers: accidents, fatal injuries, loss of production, equipment damage but inside of corporate culture it can be equally disruptive.

 Those terrible moments when your heart leaps, your skin goes cold.
-The entire company gets thrown, and takes ages to drag back to normality.
+The entire company gets thrown and takes time to bring it back to normality.

 But there are quieter, more insidious effects.
-The late nights of substance-chasing leaves addicts and alcoholics with only half a mind on the job.
+The late nights of substance chasing leave addicts and alcoholics with only half a mind on the job.
 Maybe it’s a hangover, or they’re tired.

 Maybe they’re thinking ahead and planning the next hit.